DiceDB/docs/src/content/docs/commands/JSON.SET.md

 JSON.SET key path value
 ```

-* **key**: The name of the key to which the JSON value will be associated.
+* `key`: The name of the key to which the JSON value will be associated.
-* **path**: JSONPath expression specifying the location within the document where the value should be set.
+* `path`: JSONPath expression specifying the location within the document.
-* **value**: The JSON value to be stored at the specified path.
+* `value`: The JSON value to be stored at the specified path.

+### Return Value

+* `OK`: if the operation is successful.

 ### Behavior

-1. If the specified `key` does not exist, a new key is created.
+1. If the specified `key` doesn't exist, a new key is created.
-2. The `path` argument is parsed as a JSONPath expression to determine the target location within the JSON document.
+2. The `path` is interpreted as a JSONPath expression to pinpoint the exact location within the JSON document.
+3. The provided `value` is assigned to the determined path.
-3. If the path does not exist, it is created.
+   * If the path doesn't exist, it's created.
-4. If the path already exists, its value is overwritten.
+   * If the path already exists, its value is overwritten.

 ### JSONPath Support